Session Expired

 AI Summary

-This bill mandates timely disclosure by the State's Attorney to defendants regarding the use of facial recognition and DNA analysis technologies in criminal cases.
-The bill was withdrawn by the sponsor on January 27, 2020.
+This bill mandates timely disclosure by the State's Attorney to defendants regarding the use of facial recognition and forensic genetic genealogical DNA analysis in certain criminal cases.

 Business Impact

-If you use facial recognition or DNA analysis in investigations, you must disclose this to defendants promptly or face legal challenges.
+If you use facial recognition technology in criminal investigations in Maryland, you must disclose its use to defendants promptly or face legal repercussions.

 State